 There isn’t an exorbitant amount of unnecessary bodybuilding fluff either.
 That said, there is still some in there which is nice because we all know that most of you are going to go off of your program and do it anyways.
 You might as well include some guidelines for structuring curls, calves, and abs, because, if you don’t, Johnny Novice is going to do the eight hour arm workout and fuck up his whole training week.

 This is why I don’t advocate for an abundance of rowing and pressing.
 It isn’t that these movements aren’t awesome, worthwhile, and capable of making you stronger, it is that performing them directly takes away from the total amount of deadlifting and benching you can do.
 Which do you think will do most to help your total: deadlifting twice a week and rowing once per week or rowing twice a week and deadlifting once per week?
-For me, the answer is common-sensical and intuitive – obviously, deadlifting twice is better.
+For me, the answer is common-sensical and intuitive – obviously, deadlifting twice is better ASSUMING you can recover from both.

 Overall, Lewis’ programs does pretty damn well on specificity, though.